DPoP with Keycloak Admin API Using Node.js

 The token can only be used by the client that possesses the private key.

-For more details on Demonstrating Proof-of-Possession at the Application Layer (DPoP please refer the link.
+For more details on DPoP, refer to RFC 9449 – Demonstrating Proof-of-Possession at the Application Layer.

 Implementation Steps

-- Create confidential OIDC client with Client Credentials enabled (I gave the name kc-admin-client for this client)
+- Create a confidential OIDC client with Client Credentials enabled (named

 - Service Accounts Enabled = ON